 For further information, kindly visit http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html

-Advanced Research Publications gladly offers you open access option to publish their articles.
-This means that your article will be immediately and permanently available freely, online for everyone, globally.
+Advanced Research Publications gladly offers you open access option to publish your articles.
+This article will have unrestricted access once it is published.

 All open access articles are subject to high-quality peer review, editorial and production processes.
 You need to sign an exclusive license agreement, wherein you (author) retain copyright but license exclusive publishing rights in their article to the publisher.

-We publish under Creative Commons Attribution-NonComercial-ShareAlike 4.0 License, which lets others remix, adapt, and build upon your work non-commercially, and although their new works must also acknowledge you and be non-commercial, they don’t have to license their derivative works on the same terms.
+We publish under CC BY-NC License, which lets others remix, adapt, and build upon your work non-commercially, and although their new works must also acknowledge you and be non-commercial, they don’t have to license their derivative works on the same terms.